-The Patient Protection and Affordable Care Act of 2010 and the Health Care and Education Reconciliation Act of 2010 that made amendments to it (hereinafter collectively referred to as the ACA) contains an extensive array of tax law changes that will present many challenges for the IRS in the coming years.
+The Patient Protection and Affordable Care Act of 20107 and the Health Care and Education Reconciliation Act of 20108 that made amendments to it (hereinafter collectively referred to as the ACA) contains an extensive array of tax law changes that will present many challenges for the IRS in the coming years.
 While the Department of Health and Human Services will take the lead in developing the policy provisions of the Act, the IRS will administer the law's numerous tax provisions.
-The IRS estimates that the ACA includes approximately 50 tax provisions and at least eight will require the IRS
+The IRS estimates that the ACA includes approximately 50 tax provisions and at least eight will require the IRS to build new computer applications and business processes that do not exist within the current tax administration system.

-&lt;sup>6 In FY 2012, administrative resources for the Health Coverage Tax Credit were moved to the Taxpayer Services appropriation under the Consolidated Appropriations Act of 2012 (Public Law 112-74) and are no longer funded as a separate appropriation.
+6 In FY 2012, administrative resources for the Health Coverage Tax Credit were moved to the Taxpayer Services appropriation under the Consolidated Appropriations Act of 2012 (Public Law 112-74) and are no longer funded as a separate appropriation.

-&lt;sup>7 Pub.
+7 Pub.
 L. No. 111-148, 124 Stat.
 119. 2010 (codified as amended in scattered sections of the U.S. Code), as amended by the Health Care and Education Reconciliation Act of 2010, Pub.
 L. No. 111-152, 124 Stat.
 1029.